trainML/regional-endpoint-example/README.md

 To create the endpoint, run the following command from a python virtual environment with the [trainML CLI/SDK](https://github.com/trainML/trainml-cli) installed and [configured](https://docs.trainml.ai/reference/cli-sdk#authentication)

 ```
-python create_endpoint.py RESERVATION_ID
+python create_endpoint.py RESERVATION_ID PORT
 ```

-where `RESERVATION_ID` is the ID of the regional port reservation that the endpoint will listen on.
+where `RESERVATION_ID` is the ID of the regional port reservation that the endpoint will listen on and `PORT` is the port number of the port reservation.